Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

 Unlike interstate oil transport, a state’s role in the permitting process for international cross-border oil pipeline facilities is far more limited.
 Instead, crude oil border-crossing facilities must be preapproved for construction by presidential permit.
 Further, FERC does not have construction certificate jurisdiction over international cross-border oil pipeline facilities.

 Are there specific provisions governing marine and ground transportation of oil and gas resources?

-Federally, the Department of Transportation has various safety-related regulations concerning the ground transportation of hazardous materials, including LNG and crude oil.
+Federally, the Department of Transportation (DOT) has various safety-related regulations concerning the ground transportation of hazardous materials, including LNG and crude oil.
 States may provide concurrent or additional safety-related regulations for intrastate vehicular transportation of these hazardous materials.

 Security measures for the waterfront portions of marine terminals and LNG ships are regulated by the US Coast Guard, which prevents other ships from getting near to LNG tankers while in transit or docked at a terminal.
 FERC also serves as a coordinator with the Coast Guard and other agencies on issues of marine safety and security at LNG import facilities.
-In 2004 FERC entered into an agreement with the Coast Guard and the Department of Transportation to establish roles and responsibilities for each agency regarding LNG security and to ensure that each agency quickly identifies and addresses problem areas.
+In 2004 FERC entered into an agreement with the Coast Guard and the DOT to establish roles and responsibilities for each agency regarding LNG security and to ensure that each agency quickly identifies and addresses problem areas.

 The Coast Guard also regulates shipments of crude oil by marine vessel destined to foreign or domestic locations.

 How are the construction and operation of pipelines, storage facilities and related infrastructure regulated?